 Sweet potatoes, everyone’s favorite excuse to eat brown sugar and marshmallows for dinner.
 But what are they?
+And how do you choose sweet potatoes?
 And are they as healthy as everyone says?
 Well read on, my sweet potato compadres!

-As mentioned above, there are two general categories in which a majority of the hundreds of varieties of sweet potatoes fall under.
+There are two general categories in which a majority of the hundreds of varieties of sweet potatoes fall under: soft and firm.

 Soft Sweet Potatoes: Reddish/copper colored skin and orange/golden flesh.
 These are great for baking and mashing!
 Variety includes: Jewel, Garnet, Covington.

 Firm Sweet Potatoes: Light/golden skin and pale/white flesh (these can sometimes be purple too).
 These hold their shape well, making them great for soups or fries.
 Variety includes: Hannah, Japanese (though the skin is purple with this one), Purple (the whole thing is, well, purple), O’Henry.

 When choosing a sweet potato, look for a small to medium sized sweet potato.
 Generally, the larger the potato the starchier it is.
 A deeper orange color alludes to higher vitamin A content.
 Note that these aren’t as hardy as white potatoes, so avoid choosing any with cuts and bruises, as these will deteriorate more quickly.
 Store ‘em in a cool dry place, like the pantry (not the refrigerator), for about 2 weeks.

 Our favorite sweet potato recipes

 We love sweet potatoes around here, and have a ton of sweet potato recipes to choose from!
 Here are some of our favorite: